The Gardener (2012 film): Synopsis

 The film is about an Iranian filmmaker and his son who travel to Israel to learn about the role of religion in the world.
 While the son goes out to the Wailing Wall, the Dome of the Rock and Christian sites, the father stays at the Baháʼí gardens to learn about a faith that came out of his own country—Iran.
-The film is similar to Gabbeh and The Silence in style.
+The film is similar to Makhmalbaf's Gabbeh and The Silence in style.

 The Gardener is set in the newly recognized UNESCO World Heritage Site, the Bahá'í World Centre buildings in Haifa and Western Galilee; and in various religious sites in Jerusalem.